 CKRM Big Country Talent Competition – Regina, Saskatchewan, Canada

 As she advanced her music career, she developed her voice!
 A voice that comes with a message through words in song.
 Karissa is a passionate artist and song writer, with numerous songs in her portfolio.
-She is writing and producing new songs as we speak!
+Karissa has released an album titled "Life of Mine" that is out on all digital streaming platforms along with three music videos on YouTube you can check out!
+She is currently writing and producing new songs as we speak!

 COVID-19 is always on my mind, so I thought I would share my inner thoughts with you.